 Carnegie Science Center

-Kids (and big kids!) love miniature trains, and the Miniature Railroad & Village at go to link Carnegie Science Center is sure to get your family in the Christmas spirit.
+Kids (and big kids!) love miniature trains, and the Miniature Railroad & Village at Carnegie Science Center is sure to get your family in the Christmas spirit.
 Free with paid admission, the miniature train display room showcases the four seasons of Western Pennsylvania including the smallest of details that make the area so popular.
-This year;s addition is “Cement City”, an homage to Thomas Edison’s engineering feat that still stands today.
-Seven concrete homes (one is in the process of being built) were created to home employees of American Steel and Wire.
-Co.

-The train room will be closed until November 19th when it opens with a brand new display to showcase.
-The new historic installation for 2018 is Cement City, a historic neighborhood in Donora, Pennsylvania.
+The train room will be closed until November 21st when it opens with a brand new display to showcase.
+The new historic installation for 2019 is the Downtown Kaufmann’s, famous for its giant, corner clock.

-go to link This year, Phipps Conservatory in Oakland will host “Holiday Magic: Let it Glow!”.
+This year, Phipps Conservatory in Oakland will, again, host “Holiday Magic: Winter Flower Show and Light Garden.
 Built around the magic that only winter holidays can provide, the dazzling displays of this year’s Winter Flower Show will feature nutcrackers in the Serpentine Room and new architectural lighting to illuminate the newly-restored Palm Court’s roof.

 You can expect tons of Christmas lights on fir trees & poinsettias as far as the eye can see.
 Candlelight Evenings make the Winter Flower Show even more magical.
 Several rooms have added holiday flowers, trees, and plants.